1648

 Right Click to open in full browser mode, and then simply flick through the pages.

-These Penistone Pioneers researched by local men Kevin Neil, Richard Galliford & Steve Lavender provide the back story to the game of football being born in and around Sheffield.
+These Penistone pioneers researched by local men Kevin Neil, Richard Galliford & Steve Lavender provide the background story to the game of football that took hold in Sheffield in 1857.

-Sheffield is the home of football, but Penistone is the cradle for the birth of the game we all know and love today.
+Sheffield is the Home of Football, but Penistone can claim to be the cradle of the game we all know and love today.

 Penistone’s forgotten founding fathers of football

-Sheffield lays its claim as the home of football.
-But the outer lying town of Penistone can be credited with nurturing the beautiful game in its infancy thanks to the plights of three local men.
+Sheffield rightly can be called the Home of Football.
+However the outer lying town of Penistone can be credited with the development of the game within Sheffield thanks to the involvement of two local men and a vicar.

-On the field surrounding Penistone Grammar School, the fledgling game of football began to take shape.
+On the field surrounding the old Penistone Grammar School, the fledgling game of football began to take shape.

-Over 160 years before Manchester City’s John Stones would grace the school grounds, two Victorian schoolboys and their headmaster were kicking the ball about on Fair Fields, unaware of how this school game would evolve.
-Samuel Sunderland, John Charles Shaw, and John Marsh went on to become instrumental in shaping the best and purest version of the game.
+Over 150 years before England international John Stones would grace the school grounds, two Victorian schoolboys and their Headteacher were kicking a football about on land known locally as the Fairfields, unaware of how this game would evolve.
+Samuel Sunderland, the Headteacher and Vicar of the parish, together with pupils, John Charles Shaw, and John Marsh, would become instrumental in shaping football’s development.

-Former Penistone Grammar School PE teacher, Kevin Hill, has spent years researching and archiving school history.
-The school and Sheffield in particular, owes these Penistone men a huge debt of gratitude.
+Former Penistone Grammar School PE teacher, Kevin Neill, has spent years researching and writing about these men.
+The result is that football owes these Penistone men a huge debt of gratitude.

 Rev Samuel Sunderland